noaione/yuusha-shoukan-ln/sources/v04/chapter2.md

 [Arehh?
 What’s this?]

-How should I say this....
+How should I say this...
 The letter from Chris-san feels strange.
 The content kinda feels passionate...
 Like a love letter overflowing with self-interest, but there is lots of useless stuff written on it, making it a little difficult to read.
 I have Translation Magic automatically casted on me when I was summoned